-Key Spaces at the Inn
+Key Spaces

 - Hall The heart and soul of the Inn.
-Events from dinners to mooting, lectures to Call ceremonies take place here - Bench Apartments three rooms adjoining Hall.
-Receptions, lectures

-- Library within the Ashley Building - Rutledge Suite and Sherrard Room study rooms and lecture room within the Ashley Building - Garden Room a social place to eat, drink and work - Lodgings as a member you can book the rooms available for overnight stays - Temple Church shared with Inner Temple, open to all
+Events from dinners to mooting to Call ceremonies take place here. - Bench Apartments three rooms adjoining Hall Receptions and Lectures also take place here - Temple Church a historic church shared with Inner Temple - Library within the Ashley Building - Rutledge Suite and Sherrard Room within the Ashley Building - Garden Room a social place to eat, drink and work - Lodgings as a member you can book the rooms available for overnight stays